Starting in Small Wind

 You must understand the wind turbine; in a given wind, how much power will it actually produce?
 Is it safe?
 How much will it cost you to install it?
 Does it meet the international design standards for small wind turbines?

-Respected small wind turbine manufacturers include, among others, Ampair (UK), Proven (now owned by Kingspan) (UK/IRL), Bergey Windpower (USA), Southwest Windpower (USA), Evance Wind (UK) and Gaia Wind (UK).
+Respected small wind turbine manufacturers include(d), among others, Ampair (UK, now defunct), Proven (now SD Wind Energy) (UK/IRL), Bergey Windpower (USA), Southwest Windpower (USA, now Britwind), Evance Wind (UK) and Gaia Wind (UK, now Ryse Energy).